 The old tram tracks – 4’8 ½” gauge –were soon replaced by the present rail line, and was the first railway line to be opened in the North Island, in 1877.
 The link through to Opua was completed in 1884, and led to the development of Opua as a deep-sea port.

 In 1899 a fire devastated Kawakawa, leaving few buildings remaining.
 At that stage around 1000 people lived there, mainly on the hillside around the town.
 After the fire, rebuilding took place alongside the tracks, and the layout of the present town was set.
 Few towns in the world have a main street with the railway line running down its centre, and this is certainly the only one in NZ.
 The present station was completed in 1911, and is a heritage listed building.

-The Kawakawa Coal mine became one of the best producers of coal in the country.
+The Kawakawa Coal mine became one of the best producers of excellent coal in the country.
 But due to the mines flooding they were closed as a commercial venture in the early 1900’s.
 Local people used the mine until about 1920s when they were closed and sealed.

 In 1919, the Hikurangi Dairy Company began processing cream collected from farmers living on the islands in the Bay of Islands.
 Launches took this cream to the railhead at Opua.
 This was the forerunner of the now world famous “Cream Trip”, which is still operated from Paihia today by Fullers.